Computing multiplicity sequences: Multiplicity Sequence

 For purposes of \texttt{Macaulay2} computation, we take the local ring $R$ to be of the form $A_{\fn}$, where $A$ is a standard graded algebra over a field and $\fn$ is its irrelevant ideal (note that lengths of graded modules do not change under localizing at $\fn$).
 We now describe our first strategy for computing the multiplicity sequence.

-\begin{strategy} Given an ideal $I$, we compute the bigraded algebra $\G$ using the method {\tt grGr} (which iteratively calls {\tt normalCone}).
-Subsequently, the method {\tt hilbSequence} extracts the relevant coefficients of the Hilbert polynomial $P(m,n)$ of $\G$ from the Hilbert series of $\G$. \end{strategy}
+\begin{strategy} Given an ideal $I$, we compute the bigraded algebra $\G$ using {\tt tangentNormalCone} (which iteratively calls {\tt normalCone}).
+Subsequently, the method {\tt hilbertSequence} extracts the relevant coefficients of the Hilbert polynomial $P(m,n)$ of $\G$ from the Hilbert series of $\G$. \end{strategy}

 \Cref{str1} is the default strategy for computing the multiplicity sequence, and is executed whenever \texttt{multiplicitySequence} is called without specifying any options.
 We illustrate its use in the following example: